LouisBrunner/valgrind-macos/coregrind/m_debuginfo/README.txt

 Originally there was also goal (3) Simplify the stabs reader.
 But stabs support was broken since 3.9.0 and completely removed in 3.10.0.

-The worst thing is that it is the stabs type reader that is crashing, not the stabs line-number reader, but the type info is only used by Helgrind, which is looking pretty dead at the moment.
+The worst thing is that it is the stabs type reader that was crashing, not the stabs line-number reader.
 Old versions of the stabs type reader can be found in the subversion repository as m_debuginfo/UNUSED_STABS.txt, the stabs line-number reader was in m_debuginfo/readstabs.c.
 The old version of this file explained more about the setup.

-If Helgrind ever does come back to life we will need to reinstate the type storage/reader stuff but with DWARF as its primary target.
-Placing the existing stabs type-reader in hibernation improves stability whilst retaining the development effort/expertise that went into it for possible future reinstatement.